DefangLabs/samples/samples/angular-express/README.md

 [![1-click-deploy](https://defang.io/deploy-with-defang.png)](https://portal.defang.dev/redirect?url=https%3A%2F%2Fgithub.com%2Fnew%3Ftemplate_name%3Dsample-angular-express-template%26template_owner%3DDefangSamples)

-This project demonstrates both client-side component rendering and hydration with Angular, as well as server-side rendering with Node.js and Socket.IO for real-time communication.

-It showcases how you could deploy a full-stack application with Angular and Node.js using Defang.
+This sample demonstrates how to deploy a full-stack Angular and Node.js application with Defang.
+It uses Socket.IO for real-time communication.
 The Docker setup ensures the app can be easily built and deployed.

 ## Prerequisites